Hogwarts & Muggles:

 Prior to December 2004, almost all of Ms Rowling’s statements seemed to have been geared to the reading that Hermione was the youngest of the trio.
 Indeed, in her World Book Day interview of March, 2004, she went so far as to state that Hermione had started school early because of her intelligence (and, evidently, the fact that she had parents willing to jump through the proper hoops to make it possible).

-If such had indeed been the case, it would have added another layer of complexity to the situation in that the Ministry representatives must notify the parents of any Muggle-born witch or wizard who started early in the year before they would have normally been eligible to enroll.
-The ww has no advance warning if a child has started school early.
+If such had indeed been the case, it would have added another layer of complexity to the situation in that the Ministry representatives would need to notify the parents of any Muggle-born witch or wizard who started early during the year before they would have normally been eligible to enroll.
+The ww has no advance warning if a child has started Muggle school early.

-Unless JKR decides to flip-flop on the issue again.
-(Given that she has shown Hermione passing her Apparation test in the middle of 6th year, I suspect we can safely accept that she is the eldest of the three.)
+Unless, that is, JKR decides to flip-flop on the issue again.
+(Given that she has now shown Hermione passing her Apparation test in the middle of 6th year, I suspect we can safely accept that she is the eldest of the three.)

 This statement also complies with what she had already shown us in the text.
 Both Cedric Diggory and Angelina Johnson were 17-year-old 6th year students by the time of the commencement of the TriWizard Tournament at the end of October, and Angelina, at least had had her birthday just the previous week.